laderast/RBootcamp_old/chapter5.md

 - Biostatistics classes in School of Public Health
 - Computational Biology classes in DMICE
-- Probabiliy and Statistical Inference class in CS/EE
+- Probability and Statistical Inference class in CS/EE
 - Biostatistics classes in the Human Investigator Program